-RECOMMENDED BOOKS

 Sr. no. Name AUTHOR(S) PUBLISHER

-1 The Unified Modelling Language GrandyBooch, James Pearson Education
+1 The Unified Modelling Language Grandy Booch, James Pearson Education

-- 1 User Guide Rumbough, Ivar IN Assess 75
+488 User Guide Rumbough, Ivar The same

-- 0. Jacobson The second second
+- 4 100 mm 1 Jacobson

-Course Code CSE522 Course Title Database Design and Management System Laboratory Type of Course PE LTP 002 Credits 1 Course Prerequisites Database management system Course Objectives This course offers a good understanding of emerging database (CO) technologies and prepares students to be in a position to design databases in variety of technologies.
-Course Outcome The learner will be able to- (CO) 1.
+Course Code CSE522 Course Title Database Design and Management System Laboratory Type of Course PE LTP 0 0 2 Credits 1 Course Prerequisites Database management system Course Objectives This course offers a good understanding of emerging database (CO) technologies and prepares students to be in a position to design databases in variety of technologies.
+Course Outcome At the end of the course, the student will be able to- (CO) 1.
 Formulate and analyze problem statement 2.
 Identify the need of design and normalization 3.
-Design a database using ER diagrams and integrity constraints 4000 4.
-Implement a database which ensures data security norms 45 1 後に 100 mg に まご まご
+Design a database using ER diagrams and integrity constraints 150 4.
+Implement a database which ensures data security norms